FamilyKeeper Review 2025: Is the App Enough To Protect Your Kids?

 We were unable to access or change anything from iOS, but it was interesting to note that the apps did sync.

-Screen Time showed all of the apps that were installed on the child’s phone, but it didn’t provide the detailed monitoring we expected — just how long we’d spent in each.
+The Screen Time tab showed all of the apps installed on our test phone, but it didn’t provide the detailed monitoring we expected — just how much time was spent using each.
 FamilyKeeper did send alerts when apps we had flagged were accessed.

-The screen time management feature worked reliably, allowing us to set specific limits for different apps and block access once time had run out.
-Location tracking was generally accurate, though the geo-fencing alerted us to events occurring when the phone hadn’t moved.
+Other than that, screen time management worked reliably, allowing us to set specific limits for different apps and block access once time had run out.

 If we were looking for a basic app to complement the parental controls preinstalled on our Android device, we would recommend this software, even with the limitations.